jeroenooms/opencpu-pages/_posts/2017-10-16-opencpu-with-docker.md

 docker run -d -p 8004:8004 rwebapps/nabel
 ```

 The `-d` daemonizes on port 8004.
+Now open the app via: [http://localhost:8004/ocpu/library/nabel](http://localhost:8004/ocpu/library/nabel).
 Obviously you can tweak the `Dockerfile` to install whatever extra software or settings you need
 for your application.

 Containerized deployment shows the true power of docker: it allows for shipping fully